connecticut housing report

 Homes Listed For Sale:

-The number of homes listed is down by 19.9% when compared to February 2022 as would-be sellers are concerned about jumping into the market with all the rising rate headlines.
+The number of homes listed is down by 9.8% when compared to September 2022, as want-to-be sellers are concerned about jumping into the market.

 Pending Home Sales: